Harshal0902/Flow-Hackathon-Season-2/README.md

-# GameSorceryFLOW
+# GameSorcery

 ## 💡 Inspiration

-The inspiration behind GameSorceryFLOW stems from our passion for gaming and the transformative potential of blockchain technology.
+The inspiration behind GameSorcery stems from our passion for gaming and the transformative potential of blockchain technology.
 We recognized the need for a decentralized marketplace that would enable gamers to fully own and trade their in-game assets.
 By combining the security and transparency of blockchain with the excitement of gaming, we aimed to create a platform that would empower gamers and revolutionize the gaming industry.

 ## 💻 What it does

-GameSorceryFLOW is a feature-rich decentralized marketplace for gaming assets built on blockchain technology.
+GameSorcery is a feature-rich decentralized marketplace for gaming assets built on blockchain technology.
 It offers a wide range of functionalities to enhance the gaming experience and empower gamers:

 ### Discover and Trade Gaming Assets

 Users can explore and discover a vast collection of gaming assets available for purchase on the platform.
 These assets are represented as non-fungible tokens (NFTs), ensuring unique ownership and provable scarcity.
-With GameSorceryFLOW, gamers can easily buy, sell, and trade their in-game items as NFTs, unlocking a new level of liquidity and value for their virtual possessions.
+With GameSorcery, gamers can easily buy, sell, and trade their in-game items as NFTs, unlocking a new level of liquidity and value for their virtual possessions.

 ### Secure and Transparent Transactions